help-me-mom/ng-mocks/README.md

     mock.prop = 123;
   });

-  // A normal setup of the TestBed, TargetService will be mocked. beforeEach(() =>
+  // A normal setup of the TestBed, TargetService will be replaced
+  // with its mock copy.
+  beforeEach(() =>
     MockBuilder(TargetComponent).mock(TargetService, mock)
   );